pwgbots/linny-r/README.md

 On a Windows machine the suggested path is `C:\Users\(your user name)\Documents\Linny-R`, and on a macOS machine `/Users/(your user name)/Linny-R`.

-To install Linny-R in this directory, first create it:
+To install Linny-R in this directory, first change to the parent directory like so:

+``cd /Users/(your user name)``

+Then create the `Linny-R` directory:

 ``mkdir Linny-R``